birkaransachdev/hunting-sims/README.md

 Users can select which feeder they would like to simulate Over/Undervoltage conditions on.

 ## Installation
+Using pip/pip3, you should first install the following libraries:
 - networkx
 - pandas
 - re